tinymovr/Tinymovr/docs/hardware/guide.rst

 * Tinymovr R5.x can be powered from a 12-38V (3S-9S) power source.

+With the power source off/disconnected, connect the power leads observing correct polarity.
+Turn on/connect the power source.
 Upon successful power-up, the onboard LED should light up.

 .. note::
    Each Tinymovr board has a capacitance of around 500μF/160.
 Such capacitance can introduce significant inrush current upon power-on, especially if several boards are connected to the same power supply.
 To prevent damage to components from overcurrent, the use of an inrush current limiter or a current-limited power supply is advised.